snonux/gemtexter/README.md

 ./gemtexter --generate '.*hello.*'
 ```

 This will help you to quickly review the results once in a while.
 Once you are happy you should always re-generate the whole capsule before publishing it!
-Note, that there will be no Atom feed generation in filter mode.
+Note, that there will be no Atom feed generation in filter mode so before publishing it you should always run a full `--generate`.

 ### Templating